NU-CEM/CompPhys/_posts/2021-08-02-Derivatives.md

 In physics we are often looking at how things change over time or space so, like integrals, the evaluation of derivatives is one of the most important applications of computers in physics - especially when solving partial differential equations (a topic we will cover later in the course).
 However, unlike integrals, the derivatives of **known** functions can always be calculated analytically, so there’s generally less need to calculate them numerically.

 In this lesson we will learn how to calculate derivatives using finite difference methods, and take a brief look at the related operation of interpolation.
-There are some significant practical problems with numerical derivatives; at the end of this lesson we will also consider the accuracy and computational efficiency that can be achieved when using these various methods.
+There are some significant practical problems with numerical derivatives; at the end of this lesson we will also learn how to evaluate the accuracy and speed that can be achieved when using these various methods.

 ### Before you begin